khulnasoft/gpt-crawler/README.md

 ## Example

-[Here is a custom GPT](https://chat.openai.com/g/g-kywiqipmR-builder-io-assistant) that I quickly made to help answer questions about how to use and integrate [Builder.io](https://www.builder.io) by simply providing the URL to the Builder docs.
+[Here is a custom GPT](https://chat.openai.com/g/g-kywiqipmR-khulnasoft-com-assistant) that I quickly made to help answer questions about how to use and integrate [khulnasoft.com](https://www.khulnasoft.com) by simply providing the URL to the KhulnaSoft docs.

 This project crawled the docs and generated the file that I uploaded as the basis for the custom GPT.

-[Try it out yourself](https://chat.openai.com/g/g-kywiqipmR-builder-io-assistant) by asking questions about how to integrate Builder.io into a site.
+[Try it out yourself](https://chat.openai.com/g/g-kywiqipmR-khulnasoft-com-assistant) by asking questions about how to integrate khulnasoft.com into a site.

 > Note that you may need a paid ChatGPT plan to access this feature